Call of Duty: Infinite Warfare: Campaign

 Learning that Riah is carrying a beacon meant to signal the main SDF fleet to invade Earth, Reyes devises a plan to use the beacon to lure the SDF fleet right into the still-operational AATIS guns.
-The plan goes awry when Riah escapes, destroys the AATIS guns, and kills himself to trigger the beacon.
-The SDF arrives and the Olympus Mons destroys UNSA headquarters, killing Admiral Raines.
+The plan backfires when Riah escapes, destroys the AATIS guns, and kills himself to trigger the beacon.
+The SDF arrives, and the Olympus Mons destroys the UNSA headquarters, killing Admiral Raines.

-With no other options, Reyes uses the opportunity to board and commandeer the Olympus Mons.
-He manages to fight his way to the bridge and kill Admiral Kotch.
-He then takes the Olympus Mons and Retribution to Mars, where he intends to use the ship to destroy the SDF's orbital shipyard and cripple their fleet in return.
-While the attack is successful, the Olympus Mons is damaged to the point its weapons are inoperable, and with few other options, Reyes orders it to ram the shipyard.
-As a result, the Retribution also suffers damage and drifts into the Olympus Mons' flight path.
-Both warships crash onto the surface of Mars with the shipyard still intact.
+With no other options, Reyes boards and seizes the Olympus Mons.
+Enraged, Kotch sets his ship to self-destruct, aiming to destroy Geneva and weaken SATO.
+Reyes fights to the bridge, kills Kotch, and stops the self-destruct.
+He then takes the Olympus Mons and Retribution to Mars, planning to destroy the SDF's orbital shipyard and fleet.
+The Olympus Mons is heavily damaged, with weapons unusable.
+Reyes orders it to ram the shipyard, causing the Retribution to also sustain damage and drift into the Olympus Mons flight path.
+Both ships crash onto Mars, leaving the shipyard intact.

-Realizing that there is no way for them to get back to Earth alive, Reyes rallies the survivors of the Retribution crew and leads them on one final assault on the shipyard.
-Most of the surviving crew are killed, but Reyes, Salter, Ethan and a few others make it to the shipyard, where they commandeer a destroyer.
-However, its weapons are disabled and the mooring clamps are locked.
-Ethan sacrifices himself to destroy the moorings while Reyes unlocks the destroyer's weapons and orders Salter to destroy the shipyard, despite him still remaining on it.
+Reyes, realizing they cannot return to Earth, rallies the Retribution crew for a final attack on the shipyard.
+Most are killed, but Reyes, Salter, Ethan, and a few others reach the shipyard, commandeer a destroyer whose weapons are disabled and mooring clamps locked.
+Ethan sacrifices himself to destroy the moorings, while Reyes unlocks the weapons and orders Salter to destroy the shipyard.
 Salter reluctantly opens fire, ejecting Reyes into space.
-He is able to watch the SDF shipyard explode before shrapnel from its destruction punctures his suit, causing him to suffocate.
+Reyes watches the shipyard explode before shrapnel punctures his suit, causing him to suffocate.

-Some time later, the UNSA honors Reyes and the Retribution crew's sacrifice, stating that their destruction of the SDF shipyard was a decisive victory and that the SDF has been all but destroyed as a result.
-Salter, who is one of only four survivors from the Retribution, salutes a war memorial in Geneva listing the names of all of the UNSA soldiers who died in the conflict, including Reyes.
+Later, the UNSA honors Reyes and the Retribution crew for destroying the SDF shipyard, calling it a decisive victory that wiped out the SDF.
+Salter, one of four survivors, salutes a Geneva war memorial listing all UNSA soldiers killed, including Reyes.

-During the credits, the recorded messages of some of the deceased Retribution crew may be heard.